KamilBanasiak/User_Configuration_Manager/README.md

 This repository contains the first project from the **Python Certification** course on freeCodeCamp.
 ## Purpose
 The goal of this repository is to practice Python by completing the project from the course.
+## Features
+* Add new settings
+* Update existing settings
+* Delete settings
+* View all current settings
+* Store settings in a Python dictionary
 ## Course
 * Python Certification
 * Platform: freeCodeCamp